tillbiskup/labinform-eln/docs/admin/installing.rst

-                                useful, *e.g.*, for area-specific additional navigation in the sidebar upgrade                     Upgrade the DokuWiki from within the admin interface (bibtex)                    not available via extension manager, needs rewrite and renaming
+                                useful, *e.g.*, for area-specific additional navigation in the sidebar upgrade                     Upgrade the DokuWiki from within the admin interface snippets                    Insert templates into the current page at the cursor position

+                                helpful for more consistent documentation, reusing well-crafted

+                                building blocks
+    (bibtex)                    not available via extension manager, needs rewrite and renaming
     =========================== =================================================================================